spbo/spitogatos-assignment/README.md

 Then open [http://localhost:3000] to view it in the browser.

-*Logic description*
+### Logic description ###
-Project is made up of four components: `App`, `Dashboard`, `Form` and `Dropdown`
+Project is made up of four components: `App` , `Dashboard` , `Form` and `Dropdown`

-`App` component used as a container for entire application.
+`App` - component used as a container for entire application.

-`Dashboard` component renders the requested mockup: A map (as an image) and a form.
+`Dashboard` - component renders the requested mockup: A map (as an image) and a form.

-`Form` component renders all elements of the form.
+`Form` - component renders all elements of the form.
 Also, is where user's input validation is performed, with the appropriate info messages (error, help info, required field)

-`Dropdown` component is responsible for fetching Categories and Subcategories with an async call to API and for rendering two dropdown menus respectively.
+`Dropdown` - component is responsible for fetching Categories and Subcategories with an async call to API and for rendering two dropdown menus respectively.

-Regarding styling:
+## Regarding styling ##
 A responsive design is performed when the max-width: 50rem.